SvenTiigi/YouTubePlayerKit/README.md

 }
 ```
-> Check out the various `YouTubePlayerView` initializer to place an overlay for a given state.
+> Check out the additional [`YouTubePlayerView`](https://github.com/SvenTiigi/YouTubePlayerKit/blob/main/Sources/View/YouTubePlayerView%2BInit.swift) initializer to place an overlay for a given state.

-When using `UIKit` you can make use of the `YouTubePlayerViewController`.
+When using `UIKit` or `AppKit` you can make use of the `YouTubePlayerViewController`.

 ```swift
 import UIKit